virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 ### ${\*.toJSON()}

-This placeholder returns an array of words or objects in JSON format.
+This placeholder returns structured data in JSON format.

 ### ${\*.print()}